SonalPinto/beginner-js/README.md

 # beginner-js
-Beginner JS webpage.
+Beginner JS webpage. jQuery.
 Has a material design calculator.